 The Experiment and Crucial Findings

 To investigate and understand fibrous scaffolds, researchers recreated them by monoaxial electrospinning polycaprolactone (PCL), which is a polymer used in biomedical engineering research.
-Fibrous scaffolds that were aligned and random were produced before culturing human neuroblastoma cells SH-SY5Y on them.
-After culturing for one or seven days, cell viability, attachment, clustering, and gene expression were observed using Scanning Electron Microscopy (SEM) and confocal microscopy.
+Electrospun PCL is crucial to this research as it is recognized for its ability to replicate the ECM and its function in providing structural support and biochemical cues for cellular differentiation and responses.
+Fibrous scaffolds in aligned and random orientations were produced before culturing human neuroblastoma cells SH-SY5Y on them.
+After culturing for one (D1) and seven (D7) days, cell viability, attachment, clustering, and gene expression were observed using Scanning Electron Microscopy (SEM) and confocal microscopy.

 Fibers on the random and aligned scaffolds displayed distinct structural patterns and molecular responses, which not only indicated the importance of scaffold architecture but also supported the fact that fiber morphology and organization influence how cells grow, cluster, and mature.
 Although both cluster sizes and fiber coverage significantly increased over the seven days spent in incubation, fibers on the random scaffold were more expansive, whereas fibers on the aligned scaffold had deeper integration and distinct clustering dynamics rather than uniform spreading.
 The clustering dynamics observed in the aligned fibers indicated restricted cell-cell connectivity, which ultimately restricts cells from building an expansive network for communication.
 This is believed to have been caused by strong directional cues from the orientation of the scaffold.

-Afterward, cells from the scaffold were cultured and measured via a series of experiments.
+Cells from the scaffold were cultured and measured via a series of experiments to gain data.
 Proteins and markers of the cytoskeleton, proliferation rates, fiber organization, and ECM from the fibers of the two scaffolds were compared and quantified from these experiments.
 Afterwards, confocal microscopy was used to analyze and image cells using immunofluorescence, while SEM micrographs were utilized to evaluate cluster sizes, morphology, migration, and coverage of cells.

 In the first experiment, cytotoxicity assessment (LDH assay) and mitotic index were utilized to measure proliferation rates; however, no significant differences were found.
 Although the LDH assay displayed slightly lower values on fibers from the aligned scaffold, the results were not statistically significant.
 Therefore, surface morphologies are not expected to impact proliferation rates, but more research should be conducted before reaching a determined conclusion.